 In a maple-leaf lattice, the Ising energy further changes by varying the bond strength along the hexagon $J_{h1}=\pm J_{h_2}>0$ while keeping $J_{t1}=J_{t2}=J_d=J$.
-The energy depends on the number of edges of the loops that enter the sinks.
-For each sink, even number of edges of loops enter which we denote as $2d$ with $d=0,1,2,3$.
-The number of bonds lost by depletion is shown in broken lines in Fig.~\ref{f3}(d) is given as $6-d$, and the $2d$ bonds carry $\pm J_h/4$ instead of $-J/4$.
+For each sink, even number of strings enter which we denote as $2d$ with $d=0,1,2,3$.
+The bonds lost by depletion are shown in broken lines in Fig.~\ref{f3}(d).
+Their number is given as $6-d$, and the $2d$ bonds carry $\pm J_h/4$ instead of $-J/4$.
 When all the bonds are antiferromagnetic as $J_{h2}=J_h>0$, the Ising energy for each level in Fig.~\ref{f2}(b) measured from the classical Ising energy on the triangular lattice is given as $E_{\rm ising}=\sum_i (6-2d_i)J/4 + (-J_h+J)(d_i-3/2)$ and depend on $J_h$.
 However, when half of the bonds on the hexagon is ferromagnetic as $J_{h2}=-J_h<0$, the contribution from the hexagons are canceled out and we find a $J_h$ independent profile of energy $E_{\rm ising}=\sum_i (6-2d_i)J/4+J(d_i-3/2)$ in Fig.~\ref{f2}(c); as shown in Fig.~\ref{f4}(a) we need to assign different colors to six bonds that may cross the edges of the sink, which contribute to the Ising energy as $\pm J_h$.
-Then, for all five different configurations of edges of loops entering the sink shown in Fig.~\ref{f4}(b) the number of green and red colored bonds are always equal, which is the reason for the cancellation.
+Then, for all five different configurations of strings entering the sink shown in Fig.~\ref{f4}(b) the number of green and red colored bonds are always equal, which is the reason for the cancellation.

 We finally mention that there are other non-negligible states that belong to the UUD/DDU states of the maple-leaf lattice but do not continue to the UUD/DDU states of the triangular lattice.
 One example is shown in Fig.~\ref{f4}(c).
 The three up spins and three down spins form neighbors around the hexagon of a triangular lattice whose center spin is to be depleted.
 In this case, two triangles inside the hexagon are either UUU or DDD, regardless of the orientation of the center spins.
 However, these triangles are wiped out by the depletion.
 Therefore, the UUD states of the maple-leaf lattice are not the subspace of the UUD states of the triangular lattice.
 We show in Appendix~\ref{app:jhdep} that the Ising energy of such additional UUD/DDU states on a maple-leaf lattice also remains unchanged in varying $J_{h1}=-J_{h2}$.